n7tms/adventofcode/2021/README.md

 -

 ## Day 09 - Smoke Basin
-*navigate a series of hydrothermal vents and basins* (Solve time: 0:59:00 and >24hrs)
+*Navigate a series of hydrothermal vents and basins* (Solve time: 0:59:00 and >24hrs)

 Part1 was relatively easy.
 I used a series of functions to check surrounding digits for higher numbers.